 Clarence was a strong and loving man who touched the lives of all whom he came in contact with.
 He loved his family with all his heart and was truly the sunshine of their lives.

-A Mass of Christian Burial will be celebrated in the Sacred Heart Church on Tuesday, September 2, 2014, at 10:00 AM, with the Rev. Eric Vogt, OSB, Pastor, officiating.
+A Mass of Christian Burial will be celebrated in the Sacred Heart Church on Thursday, March 5, 2015, at 10:00 AM, with the Rev. Eric Vogt, OSB, Pastor, officiating.
 Full military rites will be accorded by the St. Marys Servicemen’s Burial Detail.
 Burial will follow in the St. Mary’s Cemetery.

-Visitation is at the Lynch-Radkowski Funeral Home on Monday, September 1, 2014, from 5:00 until 8:00 PM.
+Visitation is at the Lynch-Radkowski Funeral Home on Wednesday, March 4, 2015, from 5:00 until 8:00 PM.